Filochet/secbench/doc/tutorials/bench_and_discovery.md

 ## Logging Setup

 In the secbench framework, many things are logged through the `logging` module.
-By default those message would not be visible in an application, since logging is not configured.
+By default those messages would not be visible in an application, since logging is not configured.
 Enabling logging is a good way to inspect what is going on.
 For most application, we recommend using `logging.INFO` or `logging.WARNING`.
 The `logging.DEBUG` mode is very verbose and can be helpful when things do not work.

 The following will initialize logging with `logging.INFO` level.